mk-fg/games/README.rst

 - mod-list.yaml - list of mods from when I last played (should include base game version number) and backed it up.

-- blueprints.yaml - misc blueprints I came up with, esp. for defence units or stuff like circuit logic parts.

 - lua-combinator-code.txt - some code snippets for lua combinator mod(s) mentioned above.

 - doomeer-factorio-calc.index.html - replacement index.html for online `doomeer/factorio`_